sombriks/sombriks-hq/assets/posts/0003-a-few-lines-about-npm-projects-and-history.md

 Maven and Gradle will worry about how you plan to package your project.
 Will it be a .jar file? a .war? .ear? who knows?

-But npm however have no business with that. in fact, if you publish your npm project to the registry, lit will carry the layout you make.
+But npm however have no business with that.

+In fact, if you publish your npm project to the registry, lit will carry the layout you make.

 ## Some kind of conclusion.
-It's late.
+It's late

 Those tools carry many differences.
 Gradle where meant to be a better Maven, but NPM serves us well... on another platform.